 That probably sounds cynical, but it’s true.
 Steroid use is rampant in this space and it changes everything.

-(A bit of reductive, I know, but more accurate than inaccurate.)
+(A bit of reductive, I know, but more right than wrong.)

-Thus, when large amounts of anabolic steroids are introduced into the body, the shoulders, traps, and pecs grow very quickly and can reach freaky levels of size.
+Thus, when large amounts of anabolic steroids are introduced into the body, the shoulders, traps, and pecs grow very quickly and can reach freaky levels of size compared to other muscle groups.

 Don’t be discouraged, though.